jeffhuang4704/just-notes/README.md

     - `onenote:///C:\Users\Chih-JenHuang\Documents\OneNote%20Notebooks\Work\Notes-01.one#2022-04%20Part-1&section-id={385CC646-19A9-479B-84B9-16C80EAB4662}&page-id={CC7EAB50-073E-4F1A-B813-93A92C95A974}&object-id={7E7F2D08-1FB9-4C77-984F-2C3ADB680E07}&DB`
 - How to generate certificate, so it can be used in testing web server, or admission control,,, check the book "Microservices Security in Action", the appendix G
 - [generate cert in Makefile](https://github.com/kubernetes/pod-security-admission/tree/master/webhook)
+- I remembered there's a sqlite tool which can convert json file (or csv) to sqlite,,, it seems cool... find it out.
 </details>